Avaiga/taipy-doc/docs/manuals/cli/migrate-entities.md

 options:
   -h, --help            show this help message and exit --repository-type REPOSITORY_TYPE [REPOSITORY_TYPE ...]
                         The type of repository to migrate.
-If filesystem or sql, a path to the database folder/.sqlite file should be informed.
+If filesystem, a path to the database folder should be informed.
 In the case of MongoDB host, port, user, and password must be informed, if left empty it is assumed default values
   --skip-backup         Skip the backup of entities before migration.